stevekrouse/cycle/README.md

 ## Goals

+next: fix inputText so it scaffolds as opposed to easy, fix set inputText
+then: goal 2

-1) todos that can be completed with strikethrough
+1) ~todos that can be completed with strikethrough~ *Acheived!*
    * ~~if/else~~
-   * strikethrough block
+   * ~~strikethrough block~~
-   * maybe do this now: Objects

 2) todos that can delete themselves
-   * delete at key
    * delete by value
    * do components here?

+2.5) todo is submitted on enter
+     * make event in scope
+     * Objects
+       * create empty
+       * create with KEY VALUE x3 and can add more
+       * access OBJ's KEY
+       * SET OBJ's KEY to VAL
+       * Object.keys

 3) todos that can be edited on double click
+   * make inputText simple rather than easy with scaffolding at the block level (not the generator level)

 4) save todos to localstorage
    * localstorage set, get